evo-brut3/Apollo/README.md

 ## Compiling

-You need to clone Apollo's repo to your computer using 'git clone https://github.com/evo-brut3/Apollo/'.
+You need to clone Apollo's repo to your computer using `git clone https://github.com/evo-brut3/Apollo/`.

 Make sure that you have the newest release of [devkitPro and libNX](https://switchbrew.org/wiki/Setting_up_Development_Environment).